 I thought it would never end.

-Where we encountered a new colorful species: Korean hikers
+During our Mt.
+Bukhansan hike we encountered a new colorful species: aggressive Korean senior hikers

-There’s one thing you should know.
-Koreans LOVE hiking.
+There’s one thing you should know: older South Koreans LOVE hiking.
 That’s ‘love’ with all letters capitalized.
 They come in droves on weekends to popular trails dressed in bright GoreTex jackets, matching backpacks, titanium hiking sticks, and enough accessories to survive a snowstorm.

-Around the summit, people were eating in groups enjoying the view.
+Around the summit people were eating in groups enjoying the view.
+Instead of the usual hikers’ fare of granolas and Cliff bars, they were munching on rolls of sushi, hot bowls of ramen, and sharing hot cups of tea.
 Watching them I came to the conclusion that Koreans sure know how to hike.
-Instead of the usual hikers’ fare of granolas and Cliff bars, they were munching on rolls of sushi, hot bowls of ramen, and sharing hot cups of tea.
+It was really inspiring in a way.

 Carrying hot water all the way up this mountain?
 The idea might seem crazy, but oh it seems so worth it to be able to get your hands around a hot cup of drinks.